-Be sure at the outset to get your mind around the idea that the complement system is a set of over 20 different protein molecules always found in the blood.
+Be sure at the outset to get your mind around what the complement system is in overview.
+The complement system is a set of over 20 different protein molecules always found in the blood.
 There are no cells in the system.
 With an infection, this system of molecules is activated, leading to a sequence of events on the surface of the pathogen that helps destroy the pathogen and eliminate the infection.

 The second and most potent means occurs in a specific immune response when antibodies (IgG or IgM) binds to antigen at the surface of a cell.
 This exposes the Fc region of the antibody in a way that allows the first complement protein (C1) to bind.